HeresJohnny320/fivem-resource-file-watcher/README.md

 feel free to use my code and edit to your needs but please make sure you credit me for my work thanks and hope this helps :)

-any questions feel free to ask or create an issue on GitHub and i well be happy to help
+any questions feel free to ask or create an issue on GitHub and i will be happy to help